Local Control Funding Formula

 - School Climate: measured by suspensions and expulsions, safety and connectedness

-The LCAP will be up for adoption by the Manteca USD School Board on Tuesday, June 19th, 2018.
+The LCAP was adopted by the Manteca USD School Board on Tuesday, June 19th, 2018.

 To email questions or comments: